Gameknight-Bit/PJAS2023-2024/README.md

 *This project is completely open-source so please feel free to use all code at your own discretion.*

 ### Awards:
-Presented at Slippery Rock Campus in Feburary 2024: <i>Pending...</i>
+Presented at Slippery Rock Campus in Feburary 2024: 1st Place with Perfect Score and Special Award Presented at States (Penn State Campus) in May 2024: 1st Place (4th and final Year in a row!)